Salman7236/arch-install/README.md

 # archinstall
 instructions for myself

-### Update keyring (Sometimes (if the ISO is older) keyrings are outdated and installation might not work.
+### Update keyring (Sometimes (especially if the ISO is older) keyrings are outdated and installation might not work.
 Very rare tho, but never hurts to update it.)
 ```sh
 pacman -Sy archlinux-keyring
 ```